oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The libffi library provides a portable, high level programming interface to various calling conventions.
 This allows a programmer to call any function specified by a call interface description at run-time.

-**URL**
+**More Information**

 https://sourceware.org/libffi/

 **Available Versions**::

+    3.2.1-GCCcore-8.3.0
     3.4.2-GCCcore-11.2.0
+    3.3-GCCcore-10.2.0
     3.2.1-GCCcore-7.3.0
+    3.2.1-GCCcore-10.2.0
     3.2.1-GCCcore-8.2.0
+    3.3-GCCcore-10.3.0
     3.3-GCCcore-9.3.0
-    3.3-GCCcore-10.2.0
-    3.2.1-GCCcore-10.2.0
-    3.3-GCCcore-10.3.0
-    3.2.1-GCCcore-8.3.0

 libgd